TonyKioko/TheBlog/README.md

 # Blog
-#### One MInute Pitch app created as an Independent Project on 07/09/2018
+#### Blog Application created on 14/09/2018
 #### Author: **Tony Kioko**
 ## Description
 The Blog is a web application where you can create and share your opinions and other users can read and comment on them.
+The user can also subscribe to the app to be informed of a new post via their email.

 ## User Stories
 * As a user, I would like to view the blog posts submitted